JasonNg91/eric91w.github.io/index.md

 I currently study at the College of Automation, Harbin Engineering University and also study as a visiting student at the Deparment of Geomatics, University of Calgary.

-I'm doing researches in Satellite Navigation and integrated navigation.
+I'm doing researches in satellite navigation and integrated navigation.
 My current project are 'Multi-frequency GNSS software-defined receiver' and its GNSS/INS integration navigation system.

 Please feel free to contact me if you have any questions.